CTM80255 - Groups: group relief: non coinciding accounting periods or group relationships: example

 Step 2

-The common period of the overlapping periods in the claim from D and the claim from B is 9 months ended 30/9/01.
+The common period of the overlapping periods for the claim from D and the claim from B is the nine months ended 30 September 2011.

-The whole of the £54,000 is apportioned to that common period.
+The whole nine month overlapping period for the prior claim is included in the common period, so the whole of the £54,000 group relief given is apportioned to that common period.

 Step 3

-The total, £54,000, is the ‘amount of any previous claims attributable to the overlapping period’.
+The total, £54,000, is the ‘amount of previously claimed group relief for the overlapping period’.

 The amount that can be surrendered/claimed is the smaller of £100,000 and £18,000, which is £18,000.